daveprowse/lnsf/day1-labs/part1.md

-Hello there!
-Here you will find the lab material for day 1 of the Linux Networking & Security Fundamentals webinar.
-Enjoy!

-> Note: 	My main IP network is either: 10.0.2.0/24 or 10.42.0.0/16, depending on the lab being used for the day.
-I'll be running various Linux distributions including Debian server and client, Ubuntu Server, Fedora Server, Fedora Workstation, Rocky Linux, Amazon Linux, and more!

----

 # Part I: Networking 101

 In Part I of the webinar we start with some basic computer networking including a review of a typical local area network setup, basic TCP/IP, and a primer of the OSI model.
 This portion of the webinar is designed to act as a foundation for the rest of the course.